liuyejia/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a second-year PhD student in the UC Riverside, advised by Prof. Shaolei Ren.
-My research interest mainly lies in continual learning, robustness of online algorithms and efficiency on edge devices.
+I am currently a second-year PhD student in the UC Riverside, advised by [Prof. Shaolei Ren](https://intra.ece.ucr.edu/~sren/).
+My research interest mainly lies in continual learning, robustness of online algorithms and efficiency on edge intelligence.
 Previously, I worked in Amazon and Tencent as a software engineer.
-Before that, I spent two delightful years in the Simon Fraser University and obtained my Master degree there, advised by Prof. Oliver Schulte and Prof. Jiannan Wang.
+Before that, I got my Master degree in the Simon Fraser University, advised by [Prof. Oliver Schulte](https://www.cs.sfu.ca/~oschulte/) and [Prof. Jiannan Wang](https://www.cs.sfu.ca/~jnwang/).

-If you are interested in my publications (or work experience), feel free to drop me an email :D
+If you are interested in my publications or experience, feel free to drop me an email :D